Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ## What I Did (Step-by-Step)

-### 1. Creating the Required Active Directory Objects
+### 1. Created the Required Active Directory Objects

 Before touching PVWA, I had to create the necessary objects in Active Directory first.
 Everything is done on the **Domain Controller** using **Active Directory Users and Computers (ADUC)**.